center-for-public-knowing/things-to-know/README.md

 - [ ] Who owns Chicago?
 - [ ] That CPS doesn't know their schools are performing
 - [ ] How are schools performing?
+- [ ] What is the effect of money in politics?